-Two new features of the Macintosh Quadra 700 computer provide opportunities for optimization of QuickDraw operations.
+Two new features of the Macintosh Quadra 900 computer provide opportunities for optimization of QuickDraw operations.
 Those features are the faster operation of the video frame buffer and a new instruction in the MC68040.

 The DAFB has different modes of operation of the frame buffer.
-QuickDraw on the Macintosh Quadra 700 computer simply sets the DAFB to its fastest mode of operation (per display and per bit depth) and performs all drawing operations in that mode.
+QuickDraw on the Macintosh Quadra 900 computer simply sets the DAFB to its fastest mode of operation (per display and per bit depth) and performs all drawing operations in that mode.

 The MC68040 has a new instruction, MOVE16, that speeds the unmodified copy operation.
 Even though this operation is not used with clipping, depth conversion, colorizing, stretching, or shrinking, it is used for many operations such as vertical scrolling, where it provides a significant speedup.
+To incorporate this enhancement, the ROM software modifies QuickDraw at startup time.